 Database technology is the primary factor.
-If you choose right database management system, it will help your business run efficiently and effortlessly.
+If you choose right database management system, it will help your business run efficiently and effortlessly and manages donor data.

 There are various database technologies with many features.
 However, while working with open-source database technologies, you might not get access to some explicit features of predefined solutions.
 Enterprise database technologies like Microsoft SQL Server, Oracle, etc. would provide them.

 Lots of enterprise database technologies implement HA (High Availability), DR (Disaster Recovery), Mirroring, Data Replication, Secondary Read Replica, and considerably more convenient and ready configurable business solutions.
 They may or may not be present in open-source databases.

 There are lot many reasons.
 For instance, we sometimes find that the existing architecture is being disturbed because those factors mentioned above aren’t functional as we need them.

 The storage impacts the performance of the business solution drastically.
 Business solutions require first-rated storage or SSD with a certain amount of IOPS.
 However, is it so?
 On-premises or Cloud, the Storage size and type determine the infrastructure costs.

 While considering the storage performance we need to pay attention to the type of data and behavior of the data processing.
 We need to opt for storage selection according to the user’s data and processing of it.
 If the user is going to use multiple databases, we need to provide the storage choice over the SAN for different databases for the data types and the data processing behavior.

 The Database engineer will provide a better retrospection on the various databases needed IOPS calculation if the users do not need premium storage at all.

 Most of the recent database technologies (SQL or NoSQL) offer partitioning or Sharding features.